 </button>

-Each fragment and signal update results in a server-sent event being streamed to the browser.
+Each element and signal patch in a server-sent event being streamed to the browser.
 This makes it possible to send events before performing long-running processes.

 <div id="results"></div>